Home Maintenance

 3. How to Prepare Your Pets and Children for a Roof Replacement

-• Keep pets indoors (at least): Hammering and strangers disturb dogs, cats, even hamsters.
+• Keep pets indoors (at least): Hammering and strangers disturb dogs, cats, and even hamsters.
 It’s better to have your pet at a friend’s house or a kennel service while you have a roof replacement.
 If that’s not an option, at least keep your pets indoors.
 Otherwise, they may step on a stray nail.

 • Prepare to comfort pets: If your pets have to be indoors, do what you can to make them more comfortable.
 Take them for a walk beforehand and make sure they have access to their crate and comforting toys.